Java-Discord/JavaBot/README.md

   - `moderation.adminRoleId` to a roleId
   - `jam.adminRoleId` to a roleId

-Note, that this is just what is required for the bot to start.
+Note that this is just what is required for the bot to start.
 Certain features may require other values to be set.

 # Commands